 That quote by C.S.
 Lewis says it all when it comes to this grandmother from Northern California.

-With five children and ten grandchildren most people would decide that the time for journeys to distant shores and the living of ones dreams are long past.
+With five children and ten grandchildren most people would decide that the time for journeys to distant shores and the living of ones dreams was long past.

 Never think like that again!

 I'm about to share a story that inspired me enormously.
 A story of great courage and determination.

 I'll let Nancy (the nonna in question) share it with you...

 43 years ago, when I was at the tender and inquisitive age of 18, I set off alone on a pilgrimage to discover my Italian roots.